rtang03/fabric-es/README.md

 Also, _Selector_ no longer required.

 ### Step 4: Define application architecture

+📌 IMPORATNT NOTE: There are two authentication approaches, via:

+- legacy [auth-server](https://github.com/rtang03/auth-server), it will call with `createGateway.ts`
+- [Auth0 Identity Provider](https://auth0.com) (recommended), it will call with `createGatewayWithAuth0.ts`

+Below example is based on legacy auth-server.
+If you are interested with Auth0 authentication, please see `packages/gateway-lib/src/__tests__/counter.auth0.unit-test.ts`.

 There are serveral technical constructs, _commandHandler_, _resolvers_, _queryHandler microservice_, and
 _entity microservice_.
 They are not carrying domain model information.
 They are defining the architecture how